Skip to content

 The Old Man: Which Character Are You?

 Hey there, fans of Old Man!
 Ever thought about which character you are most like?
 Well, now's your chance to find out!
 Just answer a few fun questions about yourself and your vibes.
-Click that Start button and let's see which character you match with.
+Click that Start button and let’s see which character you match with—whether you lean toward a secretive edge, a taste for mysterious plots, or something else entirely.
 Spoiler alert: it might be more exciting than you think!

-Old Man is a wild ride.
-Retired CIA agent gets pulled back into chaos.
-A mysterious young woman shows up, asking for help to find her dad.
-This series dives into a tangled web of espionage.
-Secrets from his past pop up everywhere.
-Expect twists, turns and maybe a few surprises along the way.
-It’s a thrill to watch!
+A retired CIA agent gets pulled back into chaos when a mysterious young woman shows up asking for help finding her dad.
+The series dives into a tangled web of espionage and other edge-of-your-seat moments, with secrets from his past surfacing everywhere.
+Expect twists, turns, and plenty of covert intrigue along the way—it’s a real spy story with a lot of energy.

 Meet the characters from The Old Man